OpenSRProject/OpenStarRuler-Launchpad/README.md

 On Linux, the equivalent action is to run `SR2ModManager`.

 To connect to a repository, enter its URL as if you were trying to access it via a browser, then press 'Connect'.
-If the protocol is omitted, SR2MM will default to HTTPS - similarly, if the `.git` file extension is missing, SR2MM will automatically append it to the URL.
+If the protocol is omitted, SR2MM will default to `git://` - similarly, if the `.git` file extension is missing, SR2MM will automatically append it to the URL.
 (Consequently, a link such as `github.com/DaloLorn/Rising-Stars` would be a perfectly valid way of accessing the Rising Stars repository.)

 You can also open a previously downloaded repository by using 'File->Open' and selecting the desired repository folder.
 (For instance, the Rising Stars repository would be stored in `DaloLorn_Rising-Stars`.)